Kingdom of Kent

 Kent is believed to have been founded nearly 2000 years ago during the Terran Diaspora.
 At that time, many supporters of King Alexander Galbraith, led by General Ace Kent came to the shores of Aldi to escape persecution from the Terran government.
 The port town of Coneria was established at a nearby estuary and slowly grew into a major city.
 Three hundred years later, as other small villages and towns started to crop up in the vicinity of the city, one of General Ace’s descendants was crowned King, and the country named after his family name, solidifying the Kent line.
 With few exceptions throughout history, the Kent line has remained the rulers of Kent up until the most recent Queen, Christina who was adopted by the late King Cornelius.
 One of his biological daughters was killed, while the other remains missing after a decade.

 During the first few centuries of rule, Kent became synonymous with Terran aggression, conquering neighboring land and fledgling states.
-Additionally, native Aldans were all but driven from Kentian lands, and pushed further west into the area currently known as Lefein.
+Additionally, native Aldans were all but driven from Kentian lands, and pushed further west and south into the areas currently known as Lefein and Gatrea.
 To this day, a fair number of Kent’s population remain pure Terran, although a majority have at least a small amount of Aldan blood in them.

 Before the adoption of the Kentian Constitution, Kent often warred with both the Kingdom of Pravoka, and the Kingdom of Lefein in minor border skirmishes.
 War was seen as sport back then, with young men eager to go to war with Kent’s enemies as a sort of right of passage.
 As the proliferation of magic began to spread throughout Aldi, war became more lethal, and began to claim a disproportionate amount of the population.
 Additionally, the traditional feudal contract had caused internal conflicts for all of the nations of Aldi as powerful lords could exert their wishes upon a weak monarch, or risk inciting open rebellion and civil war.
 The need for a standing army, and a centralized state was apparent to those within the monarch’s inner circle, but it was a tough sell for the nobility that would be giving up many of the rights they had fought to defend for over a thousand years.
 Although it had been a dream of many Kentian monarchs before, it would be King John II, or “Black Jack” that would bring this dream to fruition.